 We now assume that there exists $ k\in {\mathbb{R}} $ such that $ A : \mathscr D^k\to \mathcal H $ and $ A^* : \mathscr D^k \to \mathcal H $.
 Here at first $ A^* : \mathcal H \to \mathscr D^{-k} $ and we require this additional mapping property.
 More precisely, we assume that

 It is then immediate that for $ \gamma \in L^1 ( \mathbb R ; [0,\infty ) ) $, $ f, b_j \in L^1 ( \mathbb R ) $, $ \mathcal L_f $ defined in \eqref{eq:Lind} has the following mapping property:

-When we specialise to Gaussian $ f $'s and assume in addition that $ \mathcal A $ is closed under taking the adjoints we need a {\em balance} condition on $ \gamma$'s guaranteeing that we can find $ B $ of the form \eqref{eq:defB} such that $ \exp ( - P ) $ is stationary for \eqref{eq:Lind}.
-The standard {\em Kubo–Martin–Schwinger detailed balanced} condition (see Benoist at al \cite{voj} for a recent abstract investigation of balanced conditions) on $ \gamma $, needed in the Davies generator \eqref{eq:gam2D}, is the limiting case as $ \sigma \to 0 $, that is, when the Gaussian in the sampling \eqref{eq:OFT} becomes flat (see \S \ref{s:davlim}).
+When we specialise to Gaussian $ f $'s and assume in addition that $ \mathcal A $ is closed under taking the adjoints we need a {\em balance} condition on $ \gamma$ {to} guarantee that we can find $ B $ of the form \eqref{eq:defB} such that $ \exp ( - P ) $ is stationary for \eqref{eq:Lind}.
+The standard {\em Kubo–Martin–Schwinger detailed balance} condition (see Benoist et al \cite{voj} for a recent abstract investigation of balance conditions) on $ \gamma $, needed in the Davies generator \eqref{eq:gam2D}, is the limiting case as $ \sigma \to 0 $, that is, when the Gaussian in the sampling \eqref{eq:OFT} becomes flat (see \S \ref{s:davlim}).
 The balance condition \eqref{eq:balao} appeared already in \cite[Lemma 7.1]{ras} and the expressions for $ b_j$'s in $ B $ are essentially the same as in \cite{chen}.

 \begin{theo} Assume \eqref{eq:assP}, \eqref{eq:assA1}, $f = f_\sigma $ in \eqref{eq:defsigma}, $ \mathcal A $ is closed under taking adjoints, and